kuzlik340/stm32-dino-game/README.md

 ## Introduction

-**STM32 Dino Game** is a minimalist and fully functional recreation of the iconic Chrome dinosaur game, implemented entirely in C for STM32F411 microcontroller.
+**STM32 Dino Game** is a minimalist and fully functional recreation of the Chrome dinosaur game, implemented entirely in C for STM32F411 microcontroller.
 The main idea of this project was to write this code without even standard libraries.
-So, only stm32f411xe was used.
-In this library are only predefined memory and nothing more.
+So, only stm32f411xe was used(this library conatins only predefined structures of registers in the stm32f411).

 ## Wiring